Skip to content

 Terms used to express confidence levels in reserve estimates: P90 (proved) means a 90% chance of at least the stated volume; P50 (probable) 50% chance; P10 (possible) 10% chance, representing increasing uncertainty and potential volume.

 Reserve classifications often use probabilistic shorthand.
-P90 reserves (also roughly equivalent to proved reserves) denote a high degree of certainty — there's a 90% probability the actual recovered volume will meet or exceed this estimate.
-P50 represents a 50% probability, essentially the median expectation for recovery, often associated with total proved plus probable reserves.
+P90 reserves (also roughly equivalent to proved reserves) denote a high degree of certainty, there's a 90% probability the actual recovered volume will meet or exceed this estimate.
+P50 represents a 50% probability, important the median expectation for recovery, often associated with total proved plus probable reserves.
 P10 indicates only a 10% chance the volume will be met or exceeded, reflecting a high-risk, high-reward scenario (possible reserves).
 This framework allows investors and engineers to quantify uncertainty: a P10 figure is much larger than P90 for the same project, but it’s far less certain.
 Using P90, P50, and P10 gives a range of outcomes from conservative to optimistic.

 Understanding P90/P50/P10 helps investors assess the risk and upside of reserve estimates.
 A project might have a modest P90 (conservative case) but a very large P10 (optimistic case).
 Savvy investors look at the spread between these numbers to gauge uncertainty.
 High reliance on P10 volumes, for example, would signal a riskier investment, whereas P90 volumes underpin more secure valuations and lending.